 - Speak with deceased person’s legal representative, or even an accountant.
 If you have trouble finding the policy and any paper trail of one, it might be that they took some extra steps to hide the policy from friends and family – for reasons that might have to do with tax liens or other fiscal discrepancies.
 So, you might have to ask the person’s attorney if they had a life insurance policy that the family does not know about.
 If the attorney can’t help, you might want to ask the person’s accountant.
 We recommend Edmond Truck Accident Attorneys | Cain Law Office for an attorney.

 - Find the website of the insurance company and call a representative to see if there is a claim.
-Perhaps the deceased simply forgot about the policy.
+Perhaps the deceased simply forgot about the policy, not a rare case to happen in the Orlando homeowners insurance lawyer practice too.
 To actually claim the policy you must provide a valid death certificate – just make sure to have it notarized before hand.
-It might even be that the deceased had a policy as part of their employment – if this is the case, you could be in line to receive a big cash reward.
+It might even be that the deceased had a policy as part of their employment – if this is the case, you could be in line to receive a big cash advance.

 - Speak to the employer.
 If the deceased did have an insurance policy with an employer and you didn’t receive the benefits, it might have gone to the employer.
 If this is the case, you want to contact the human resources department at the company and see if you can file the claim with them to receive your cash reward.
 With a little digging, you’ll be sure to come up with something.